bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/60_securing_runtime/6001_aws_runtime_scanning.md

 ![alt_text](images/bcAwsCloudFormationIntegration.png "image_tooltip")

-Once completed, you’ll see the integration in the Bridgecrew Integrations dashboard:
+Once completed, you’ll see the integration in the Bridgecrew Integrations tab:

 ![alt_text](images/bcIntegrationPageAWSStatus.png "image_tooltip")

-That’s all it takes to connect your AWS account to Bridgecrew for continuous cloud security monitoring and compliance benchmarking.
+That’s all it takes to connect your AWS account to Bridgecrew for continuous cloud security monitoring and compliance benchmarking in runtime.

 ## Exploring runtime violations

-With the AWS account connected, you’ll start to see runtime violations in the [Incidents](https://www.bridgecrew.cloud/incidents) page.
+With the AWS account connected, you’ll start to see runtime violations in the [Incidents](https://www.bridgecrew.cloud/incidents) screen.

 Unlike the rest of this workshop, the information displayed in your Bridgecrew Dashboard may differ from the images below, as no two AWS accounts will have the same content.